AspiringQuant8/Large-cap-price-momentum-model-with-52-week-high-screen/README.md

 Further development of the model might include:

-*employing leverage,
+* Employing leverage

-*testing with stocks from other international equity markets,
+* Testing with stocks from other international equity markets

-*adjusting position sizing based on the number of index constituents at 52-week high as a signal for upward price momentum to continue.
+* Adjusting position sizing based on the number of index constituents at 52-week high as a signal for upward price momentum to continue

 Welcome your feedback and discussion